zohaibshahzadkhan/SocialVibe-React-App/Testing.md

 ##### Successful Login
 - **Description**: Log in with valid credentials.
-- **Expected Outcome**: User is authenticated, tokens are stored, and the user is redirected to their profile page.
+- **Expected Outcome**: User is authenticated, tokens are stored, and the user is redirected to Feed page.
 (Pass)

 ##### Error Handling
 - **Description**: Log in with incorrect credentials.